 - The first laboratory to demonstrate survival and expansion of non-host (allo) reactive donor cells following administration of post-transplant cyclophosphamide for amelioration of GVHD.

 - Demonstrated that a combined vaccination strategy using a tumor cell heat shock protein vaccine with IL-2 delivered as a complex with anti-IL-2 mAb can elicit rapid and potent anti-tumor immunity in mice following autologous HSCT.

-- Discovery that after allogeneic bone marrow transplant, the recipient can resist the engraftment of transplanted donor stem cells by using immune responses, which do not involve the two major pathways of T lymphocyte mediated killing.
-This is a surprising finding and demonstrates that it is likely that for some transplants, different pathways in the recipient must be blocked to help the transplanted bone marrow engraft.
+- Discovered that after allogeneic bone marrow transplant, the recipient could resist the engraftment of transplanted donor stem cells by using immune responses, which does not involve the two major pathways of T lymphocyte mediated killing.
+This was a surprising finding and demonstrates that it is likely that for some transplants, different pathways in the recipient must be blocked to help the transplanted bone marrow engraft.

 Selected Cancer-Related Publications

 - Kutlesa S, Zayas J, Valle A, Levy RB, Jurecic R. T-cell differentiation of multipotent hematopoietic cell line EML in the OP9-DL1 coculture system.
 Exp Hematol 37:909-23, 2009.
 Read more »

 - Shatry A, Levy RB.
 In situ activation and expansion of host tregs: a new approach to enhance donor chimerism and stable engraftment in major histocompatibility complex-matched allogeneic hematopoietic cell transplantation.
 Biol Blood Marrow Transplant 15:785-94, 2009.
 Read more »